crustyoldhuman/ProperDim/README.md

 <h3 align="center">System Tray Control</h3>

 <p align="center"><img width="425" src="https://github.com/user-attachments/assets/d2465656-732b-4524-9d77-b8e9d662855a" /></p>
-<p>The right-click menu on the system tray icon houses expected ProperDim shortcuts as well as the <b>QuickDim</b> widget — an easy-to-access slider that lives directly in the right-click menu.
+<p>The right-click menu on the system tray icon houses expected program shortcuts as well as the <b>QuickDim</b> widget — an easy-to-access slider that lives directly in the right-click menu.
 The <b>QuickDim</b> slider works a lot like the windows volume icon widget.
 When the slider is visible, the scroll wheel adjusts the brightness, so dimming your screen is just one right-click away at all times.
 Clicking the icon with the left mouse button once will open the main <b>Controls</b> window, and another left-click will close it again.</p>

 ## System Requirements
 - Windows 10 and up